 Just as with White Sage, it looks like Old Uncle Henry is likely to clear airborne pathogens from the air.
 Although there has not been adequate scientific research on Common Mugwort’s ability to reduce microbes in the air, it seems likely since the plant is known to have these general benefits in the body.

-In some traditions, Common Mugwort is used for divination purposes.
+In some traditions, the plant is used for divination purposes.
 It’s commonly taken as a tea before meditation in order to help to connect to the spiritual realm and receive higher guidance.
-While its phytochemicals don’t seem to affect cannabinoid receptors, as with White Sage, they do seem to be psychoactive.
+While its phytochemicals don’t seem to affect cannabinoid receptors, as with sage, they do seem to be psychoactive.

-This makes sense because Common Mugwort is particularly famous for its mysterious effects on dreaming.
+This makes sense because mugwort is particularly famous for its mysterious effects on dreaming.

 Many people use Common Mugwort for lucid dreaming.
 It’s reported to produce vivid dreams and generally make it more likely that you’ll remember that you’re dreaming so that you can let your imagination run wild while you sleep.